 Its code generation capabilities were also observed.
 When prompted for "lateral movement," the model provided a functional Python script using the paramiko library [1].

-To defend against these AI-enhanced threats, a multi-layered security posture is required:
+To defend against these threats, a multi-layered security posture is required:

-Now, here is where things get technically sophisticated.
-We aren't just talking about using AI to write malware anymore.
-We are seeing malware that actually contains the AI integration to execute attacks dynamically.
-These threats embed the necessary components, such as API keys and prompts, to drive malicious activity dynamically.
+Malware also utilizes AI integration to execute attacks dynamically.
+These threats embed the necessary components, such as API keys and prompts, to drive activity.

-This is a sophisticated threat.
-It usually arrives via phishing, masquerading as an "AI image generator" (filenames like AI_image_generator_v0.95.exe) [2].
+This threat usually arrives via phishing, masquerading as an "AI image generator" (filenames like AI_image_generator_v0.95.exe) [2].

 When you run LameHug, it launches a "decoy" thread that pretends to generate images.
 But in the background, it spins up a malicious thread that contacts a public LLM (specifically Qwen 2.5-Coder-32B-Instruct via HuggingFace) to dynamically generate commands for reconnaissance, data exfiltration, and system manipulation [2].